winglang/wing/docs/02-getting-started/05-console.md

 :::warning NOTE

 Viewing logs is not available in the Wing Console yet.
-Subscribe to [this issue](https://github.com/winglang/wing/issues/730#issuecomment-1325607002) to be notified when application logs are available!
+Subscribe to [this issue](https://github.com/winglang/wing/issues/730#issuecomment-1325607002) to be notified when application logs are added!

 :::